zhangliye/juliabenchmark/README.md

 # juliabenchmark
 * **Aim of the benchmark**
-This benchmark aims to evaluate the Julia code using real-work data from the perspective of a normal user (not expert from the computing science ).
+This benchmark aims to evaluate the Julia code using real-world data from the perspective of a normal user (not expert from computing science ).
 Hope it could be used to improve the Language and package.

 * **Data source**
 Transit network data of New York (Open Data).